martijnsark/Project_Data_Visualization/README.md

 The code was made by SD which included:
 Martijn van der Willigen and Baran Günebakan.

+<br><br>

 Martijn van der Willigen was the project leader of the group and the research was done as a team effort.

+last but not least this version of the website was Changed just by Martijn to make it representable for his Portfolio

 <br><br><br><br><br><br><br><br>